7000 Provider Investigations (PI) Community

 3101 CVS Caseworker Notification

-4561.11 Situations That Always Require an I&R to Existing CPS Case
+4561.1 Situations That Require an I&R to Existing CPS Case

 4632.1 Program Jurisdiction for the Death of a Child in DFPS Conservatorship